Community Health Network Area 15

 CHNA 15 Announces Availability of Capacity Building Grants

-For several years CHNA 15 has offered individuals and agencies opportunities to receive financial assistance for Professional Development.
-CHNA 15 scholarships have been available for individuals in the twelve CHNA 15 communities to attend trainings/ conferences or to take online courses, and for agencies to offer training to their staffs.
-This year we are excited to announce that Grants are now available for agencies to offer training in their community, as well.
+CHNA 15 is offering financial assistance for Professional Development.
+Scholarships are available for individuals in the twelve CHNA 15 communities to attend trainings/ conferences or take online courses, as well as for agencies to offer training to its staff or the community.

-Training topics should relate to the national Healthy Communities approach to health which emphasizes enhancement of community health and well-being and/or to the CHNA 15 2011 Needs Assessment result priorities.
+Training topics should relate to the national Healthy Communities approach which emphasizes enhancement of community health and well-being.

 CHNA 15 Releases